Cheap Bankruptcy Attorney Near Me in Pennsylvania

 When you are struggling to pay for weekly groceries, credit card bills, or your monthly mortgage payment, the last thing you are considering is the additional expense of a lawyer.
 However, in many instances, the cost of our experienced Philadelphia bankruptcy attorney is well spent.
 Bankruptcy can provide relief to individuals overwhelmed with financial stress by eliminating a vast majority of their debt while lowering their monthly bills.

-How to File for an Affordable Bankruptcy in Pennsylvania
+How to Affordably File for Bankruptcy in Pennsylvania

 When you file for bankruptcy, a legal injunction called an automatic stay goes into immediate effect.
 This legal wall prohibits any collection action against you.
 There are several significant benefits offered by an automatic stay that could ease your monthly expenses.

 First of all, you will no longer be required to pay any monthly credit card bills.
 Any outstanding debt you owe to a credit card company will either be eliminated or addressed in your bankruptcy plan.
 Similarly, unsecured personal loans or payday loans should be ignored once you file for bankruptcy.
 If you had direct withdrawals from your bank account to pay these obligations, those deductions would cease.
 The automatic stay prohibits creditors from making harassing phone calls, sending bills, or pursuing legal actions to collect on your debt.

 Utilities such as water and electricity are a necessity.
 Falling behind in payments could result in threats of shut-offs, termination of service, or increased monthly payments to pay the arrears.
 Once you file for bankruptcy, any outstanding utility bill you have will be eliminated or addressed in your bankruptcy plan.
 Going forward, you would only be required to pay for the services you use, hopefully providing some relief from attempting to pay extra trying to catch up.